 - In the 2015-2016 fiscal year we responded to approximately 16,300 calls.
 In 2016-2017, we increased to approximately 17,600 calls, with an increase anticipated this year as well.

 - This makes us the busiest ambulance service in the Upper Cumberland, both in total call volume and in the number of calls per ambulance.

 How many ambulances does PCEMS have?

 - Our fleet consists of 14 ambulances.
 12 are equipped for Advanced Life Support (ALS) treatment, and 2 are equipped as Basic Life Support (BLS).
 We anticipate adding a new ambulance to the fleet within the next 4 months.

 How many ambulances are on duty at a time?

 - 5 24-hour, 7 days/week ALS staffed ambulances.
 These are staffed by 12 hour crews, and one is located in each station in Putnam County.

-- The West Cookeville station also houses one additional 12 hour ALS ambulance during the day, one additional 8 hour ALS ambulance, and one additional 8 hour BLS ambulance.
+- The West Cookeville station also houses one additional 12 hour ALS and one BLS ambulance during the day, one additional 8 hour ALS ambulance, and one additional 8 hour BLS ambulance.

 - The East Cookeville station also houses one additional 8 hour ALS ambulance.